qossmic/rich-model-forms-bundle/docs/factory_value_object.md

 * Finally, the value can be a closure.
 In this case, the form data is passed as arguments to this anonymous function allowing for full flexibility on how to create the initial object.

+The `immutable` and `data_class` options are mutually exclusive, meaning you cannot set them both at the same time.
+If you do so, an `InvalidConfigurationException` will be thrown.
+This can be confusing when you don't specify a `data_class` in your form type.
+The underlying `Symfony\Component\Form\Extension\Core\Type\FormType` class will attempt to automatically set `data_class` when you pass an existing object when creating the form.
+You can prevent any confusion or mistakes by always explicitly setting `data_class` to `null` when you use the `immutable` option as shown in the example below.

 Mapping Value Objects
 =====================